 Days 4 to 6: Merida, Progreso, and Chichen Itzá

 Merida is the capital of the state of Yucatan and the largest city in the peninsula.
-With its charming laid-back atmosphere, colorful Colonial buildings, and killer foodie scene (seriously, don’t miss out on that – Yucatec cuisine is known to be some of the best in Mexico, and there’s no place like its capital to try a dish or two!).
+With its charming laid-back atmosphere, colorful Colonial buildings, and killer foodie scene, Merida is a wonderful destination to check out if you want a little bit of everything.

 Next up, make sure to check out Progreso, a laid-back beach town set just a forty-minute drive north of Merida.
 Progreso was never a popular beach destination for foreigners, but it’s gaining recent popularity as it’s free of the sargassum that has raided the southern beaches.

 Chichen Itzá is an essential stop in any Yucatan Itinerary.
 Best known for being one of the seven Wonders of the World, the archeological site is one of the best-preserved Mayan sites.
 Even though the temple of Kukulcán (pictured above) is the main sight, the whole area around it is humongous with plenty more to explore.
 You can easily spend a few hours walking through the jungle and finding smaller temples and structures.